humonnom/readme-in-japanese/README.md

 When specifying the action version, you have two approaches:

 1. **Major Version Tracking**:
-    - Using `v1` will automatically use the latest patch release within the v1 major version
+    * The v1 tag automatically points to **the latest patch release within the v1 major version**.
-    - Example: If the latest release is v1.0.7, `v1` will use v1.0.7
-    - When v1.0.8 is released, it will automatically update to v1.0.8
+    * The tag is **dynamically updated** with the latest commit of that major version on an ongoing basis.
+    * Specific examples
+        * Scenario: Version update process

+        1. Initial latest release: v1.0.1
+        2. The v1 tag refers to the v1.0.1 commit
+        3. New patch release v1.0.2 is released
+        4. v1 tags automatically jump to v1.0.2 commit immediately

 2. **Specific Version Pinning**:
     - For precise version control, specify the full version (e.g., `v1.0.7`)